tamagui/tamagui/next.md

   - animations
     - css
     - test hover/press styles + add to animations docs
-  - load theme hook via feature
   - check focusStyle works or remove docs
   - type variant function arg if we can
   - compiler
     - check it with variants extracting fully
     - props
-      - theme
-      - space/gap  (+ work with visually hidden)
+      - theme, space/gap  (+ work with visually hidden)
       - onPress, onPressIn, onPressOut, onHoverIn, onHoverOut, ref, key
   - docs
     - animations
-    - add fonts section? to guides
-      - document $body being default font family
   - bugs
-    - // debug
-    - // TODO why
     - // TODO not working?
     - slow types (tried fixing but made them more accurate but worse :/)
-    - get sizableTextSizeVarianty types working and ...fontSize
+    - get sizableTextSizeVariant types working and ...fontSize
     - // TODO this should be ...fontSize type not working
     - // TODO can we make it work using its own variants with types?
     - // TODO if not then we need to add defaultVariants: {}
     - media queries in styled() not working
     - fix image w/h shorthand not translating to width/height runtime
     - Image SSR / site weirdness on some
-    - ScrollView isnt SSR compat
-    - // TODO handle pseudos
     - // TODO i think media + pseudo needs handling here

 - beta.2:
+  - // TODO handle pseudos
+  - check ScrollView SSR compat saw a bug
   - do a series of small demo videos to share on twitter etc
   - <BlurView />
   - space => gap